Take a Hike: Morton Arboretum

 As I continued my walk on Meadow Lake Trail, I saw many flowers, shrubs, and trees – Purple coneflower, Butterfly weed, Prairie dropseed, Little Henry sweetspire, Sumacs, and Bluestars to name a few.
 I find Meadow Lake Trail to be very peaceful and in the fall it transforms into a scarecrow trail where you can see nearly 50 scarecrows handmade by local scout troops.

 As I finished walking Meadow Lake Trail, I headed back on the walkway I came in on, this time keeping the Visitor Center on my right.
 At the fork in the walkway, I veered to the left and headed toward one of my favorite spots – the Groundcover Garden (location #3).
-Turning right at the designed sign, I started my walk on this short, paved loop.
+Turning right at the designated sign, I started my walk on this short, paved loop.
 My favorites in this garden are the large variety of hostas and ferns.
 When I exited the Groundcover Garden, I turned left and made my way back to the main parking lot.

 More information about the arboretum, including hours and ticket prices, can be found here.